insightfinder/InsightAgent/td-agent/README.md

     keep_time_key true
   </source>
 ~~~~
-7. Restart td-agent force your new configuration to be read and the plugin to be recognized.
+7. Start (or Restart) the td-agent service to force your new configuration to be read and the plugin to be recognized.